FauxFaux/bunyarrs/README.md

 Custom formatters?
 Maybe you want to write your own `vars!` macro?

+### How slow is it?

+`Bunyarr::with_name()` tries not to do work, e.g. it pre-loads the hostname.

+`logger.info()` is probably more efficient than you building an object and writing it yourself, but probably less efficient than you writing out an object, and writing it yourself, if you're careful.
+Bunyarr tries to be very careful, but is not willing to sacrifice the interface for speed.

 ### Should I use this in a rust *library* I want people to use?

 No.